-Each week we have a book group on Tuesdays.
+Each week we have a book group on Fridays.
 There are two slots: 10 am and 7 pm (GMT) and you’re very welcome to either, wherever you are in the world and however much you’d like to participate.
 To sign up get in touch with @RomGothSam on twitter or send an email to email@example.com